Public transport in Istanbul: Transportation today

-Metroline
+Metro

 The first line (M1) began service on 3 September 1989 between Aksaray and Kocatepe.
 The line was further developed step-by-step and reached Atatürk Airport on 20 December 2002.
 The line has 18 stations and is 19.6 km long.
 As of 2012, daily ridership was 416 journey and 210,000 passengers.
-Even if it's numbered as the first line, actually the line is a LRT system with many common characteristics with the T4 line, including the rolling stock.
-Though they are categorized differently by the operator.
+Even if it is numbered as the first line, actually the line is a LRT system with many common characteristics with the T4 line, including the rolling stock, although they are categorized differently by the operator.

 The construction of the underground railway in Istanbul began in 1992.
 The first line (M2) between Taksim and 4th Levent went into service on September 16, 2000.
 This line is 8.5 km long and has 6 stations, which all look similar but are in different colours.

 A northern extension from 4th Levent to Atatürk Oto Sanayi station in Maslak (ITÜ/Ayazağa) entered service in 2009, as well as a southern extension from Taksim to Şişhane station in Beyoğlu, near the northern entrance of Tünel.
 The last northern extension for the short term, Hacı Osman was opened in 2011.
 The southern extension of M2 from Şişhane to Yenikapı over the new Golden Horn Bridge was opened in 2013 permitting the line to reach the Yenikapı Transfer Center.
 Finally the Airport (M1A) and Bağcılar (M1B) lines' eastern terminus was extended from Aksaray to this transfer center in 2014.

 The M3 line runs from Kirazlı station on the M1 line to the northern Başakşehir district.
 It opened on 14 June 2013.

-A southern extension to Bakırköy IDO station and a northern extension to Kayaşehir is under construction.
+A northern extension to Kayaşehir Merkez was opened on 8 April 2023 and a southern extension to Bakırköy IDO station is still under construction.

 M6 is a line branching off the M2 from the Levent station running east towards Hisarüstü and Boğaziçi University.
 It opened on 19 April 2015.

-On the Asian side, 26.5 km (16.5 mi) long M4 line opened on 17 August 2012 up to Kartal.
+On the Asian side, 33.5 km (20.8 mi) long M4 line opened on 17 August 2012 up to Kartal.
 The line will have a total of 25 stations when the third section as far as Tuzla opens.
-A connection to Sabiha Gökçen Airport is under construction.

 There is also M5, which links Üsküdar, Ümraniye and Çekmeköy.
 A further extension to the Sancaktepe and the Sultanbeyli districts is under construction.

 Currently there are 124 Hyundai-Rotem (M2) and 120 CAF (M4) trains in service, with a trip along the entire line taking 27 (M2) and 52 (M4) minutes.

 All lines are operated by Metro Istanbul (the new name of Istanbul Ulaşım A.Ş.) which belongs to the Municipality of Istanbul.